 - Fever, nasal ulcers, stuffy nose, facial swelling, vision issues, sinus infection, and headache are symptoms of mucormycosis that affect the sinuses, brain, and eyes.

 - Cough, shortness of breath, pneumonia, fever, and chest pain are symptoms of mucormycosis that affect the lungs.

-- Blisters or ulcers on the skin, black skin on the infected region, and discomfort, redness, swelling, or moisture around a wound are all symptoms and signs of mucormycosis that affects the skin.
+- Blisters or ulcers on the skin, black skin on the infected region, and discomfort, redness, swelling, or moisture around a wound are all symptoms and signs of mucormycosis that affect the skin.

-- A medical history and physical examination used to diagnose mucormycosis.
+- A medical history and physical examination are used to diagnose mucormycosis.
 They can also collect fluid or tissue samples and send them to a laboratory for analysis.
 Other inspections that can perform include a CT scan or an MRI.
-Mucormycosis cannot detected with precise blood tests.
+Mucormycosis cannot detect with precise blood tests.

 - Antifungal medications and, in some cases, surgical removal of damaged tissue are used to treat mucormycosis.

 - Many factors determine the diagnosis of mucormycosis.
 The mortality rate is approximately 50%.

 - Since mucormycosis-causing fungi are widespread in the environment, inhaling fungal spores may be impossible to avoid.

 Mucormycosis is caused by a fungus called Mucoromycotina.
 Rhizopus and Mucor are the most common mould species found in human infections.

 Rhizomucor, Cunninghamella, Lichtheimia (before known as Absidia), Saksenaea, and Apophysomyces are other Mucoromycotina genera that cause infection less.